 Lets celebrate our history and people

-To commemorate the history, heritage and people who have made the Hastings what it is today, a flagship bicentenary celebration will take place between 11am and 5pm on Sunday, October 28.
-The event 200 Together: An Exploration Through Time, will provide an opportunity for residents to immerse themselves in stories from the past, amidst a picnic setting on Port Macquarie’s Town Green.
+To commemorate the history, heritage and people who have made the Hastings what it is today, various events and celebrations have been planned over the period to 2018-2021.
+They will provide an opportunity for residents to immerse themselves in stories from the past,and celebrate our future together.

-A calendar of other Bicentenary festivities to celebrate throughout October can be found here.
+A calendar of other Bicentenary festivities will be available here shortly.

 Over the period 2018 – 2021, we as a community will come together to commemorate this milestone period of our region’s history and celebrate our rich and diverse region - the history, the heritage and people who make our region what it is.